Joako360/osm2city/doc/manual/parameters.rst

 OVERLAP_CHECK_ROAD_MIN_REMAINING                Integer    10        When a static bridge model or other blocked area (e.g. airport object)
                                                                      intersect with a way, how much must at least be left so the way is kept after intersection.

+OVERLAP_CHECK_EXCLUDE_AREAS_BUILDINGS           List       None      Areas blocked for placing buildings.
+It is a list of polygons defining the
+                                                                     areas to exclude.
+Each polygon is a list of lon/lat coordinates, where the last element automatically connects to the first element to close the polygon.
+                                                                     The coordinate points must be defined counter-clock wise.
+                                                                     This is a last resort to handle situations, where the built in mechanism cannot handle especially static elements, because their geometry is not clearly handled when interpreting the corresponding ac-file.
+                                                                     See example below the table for PHNL.

+OVERLAP_CHECK_EXCLUDE_AREAS_ROADS               List       None      Ditto for roads.
+Often they will be the same - but not always.
 =============================================   ========   =======   ==============================================================================

 Examples of overlap objects based on static objects at LSZS (light grey structures at bottom of buildings):